rse/tokenizr/README.md

 }
 ```

-Then we can write a lexical scanner in ECMAScript 6 (under Node.js) for the tokens like this:
+Then we can write a lexical scanner in TypeScript/JavaScript (under Node.js) for the tokens like this:

 ```js
 import fs       from "fs"